apache/pulsar/site2/docs/security-encryption.md

 conf.addEncryptionKey("myapp.messagekey2");
 ```
 ## Decrypt encrypted messages at the consumer application:
 Consumers require access one of the private keys to decrypt messages that the producer produces.
-If you want to receive encrypted messages, create a public/private key and give your public key to the producer application to encrypt messages using your public key.
+If you want to receive encrypted messages, create a public or private key and give your public key to the producer application to encrypt messages using your public key.

 ## Handle failures:
 * Producer/ Consumer loses access to the key